accessibilitysupported/a11ysupport.io/FAQ.md

 It is possible to automatically test the Accessibility APIs and DOM, but the AT itself might have bugs or not fully implement certain features.

 Unfortunately, it is not yet possible to fully drive AT in an automated way, so we are left with having to do manual tests.

+Note: over the last few years, there have been many projects created to attempt to automate testing with various screen readers, each with varying degrees of success.
+However, this area is still not very mature and there is still not a standardized and robust way to perform this sort of testing at scale.
+For more information on this, please see [ARIA-AT Automation](https://github.com/w3c/aria-at-automation).

+## Who runs this?

+The community both runs and owns this project.
+The original idea and prototype was developed by Michael Fairchild with encouragement from the web development community at the University of Nebraska - Lincoln.
+The data and software are open sourced under the [GPL 3.0 license](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/LICENSE).

+## What are expectations?

+Expectations are conditions that must be met for the feature to be considered as "supported".
+Only "MUST" expectations need to be met for minimal "support".
+"SHOULD" and "MAY" expectations indicates support which goes above and beyond.
+Note that there is not an explicit standard which dictates these expectations, and as such, they are likely opinionated.
+As such, a feature might not meet all "MUST" expectations but still be usable (potentially frustratingly so).
+Additionally, the assistive technology may provide many commands to read, navigate, or otherwise interact with a feature.
+Only one command is usually required to pass for the expectation to be minimally supported.

+## What about expectations that are not directly testable by users?

+There may be expectations for features that are not listed on this site.
+Some of these expectations are not directly testable by end-users.
+Wherever possible, we try to highlight which features have these expectations in our support listings.
+As a general rule of thumb, if the specification for the language being used requires the use of a feature, then use it (even if it appears to have poor support in our listings).

+Take [aria-controls](https://www.w3.org/TR/wai-aria-1.2/#aria-controls) as an example.
+As of writing, the attribute generally has poor support for user-facing expectations.
+However, it is still a required attribute for the [combobox role](https://www.w3.org/TR/wai-aria-1.2/#combobox) and [scrollbar](https://www.w3.org/TR/wai-aria-1.2/#combobox) role.
+The attribute creates a programmatic relationship between the controlling element and the controlled element.
+This programmatic relationship helps assistive technologies correctly support the role as a whole.
+Without the explicit relationship defined by aria-controls, the assistive technology might have to guess what the proper relationship is.
+Most of the time, it will guess correctly and end-users won't notice anything is wrong.
+But this guessing comes at the potential cost of reliability and performance.

+## What are the levels of support?

+There are several levels of support.

+For specific commands:

+- unknown
+- pass
+- fail
+- partial
+- not applicable

+For expectations:

+- unknown
+- supported/yes
+- none
+- partial
+- not applicable

+**Important**: Failing results such as "fail" or "none" just means that there is no known/documented support.
+There may still be support for this expectation, but it is undocumented.
+If this is the case, please report this issue.

+There are also two grading methods:

+- Any: Any command listed must pass for the expectation to be met.
+This is the default grading method and used for most expectations.
+- All: All commands listed must pass for the expectation to be met.

 ## What Assistive Technologies are in scope?